MicrosoftDocs/defender-docs/defender-xdr/eval-defender-mcas-architecture.md

 - Access to sanctioned cloud apps from users and devices in your organization is routed through Defender for Cloud Apps.
 - This proxy access allows session controls to be applied.
-- Cloud apps that you have not sanctioned or explicitly unsanctioned are not affected.
+- Cloud apps that you haven't sanctioned or explicitly unsanctioned aren't affected.

 Session controls allow you to apply parameters to how cloud apps are used by your organization.
 For example, if your organization is using Salesforce, you can configure a session policy that allows only managed devices to access your organization's data at Salesforce.
 A simpler example could be configuring a policy to monitor traffic from unmanaged devices so you can analyze the risk of this traffic before applying stricter policies.